-Essential Restaurants: When you need to narrow down the Essential 38, hit up Raku for extraordinary Japanese small plates served late, The Black Sheep with its Vietnamese-inspired fare, La Strega for some of the best Italian fare in the city, Every Grain for Taiwanese braised-pork rice, and Other Mama, the raw bar and casual libation spot on the west side.
+Essential Restaurants: When you need to narrow down the Essential 38, hit up Raku for extraordinary Japanese small plates served late, The Black Sheep with its Vietnamese-inspired fare, La Strega for some of the best Italian fare in the city, and Other Mama, the raw bar and casual libation spot on the west side.
 On the Strip, you can never go wrong with Joël Robuchon at the MGM Grand (if you have deep pockets), Bazaar Meat by José Andrés at the Sahara, or Wolfgang Puck’s Spago with its stunning views of the Fountains at Bellagio.

 Pizza: Tony Gemignani dominates the pizza scene in Las Vegas with two Pizza Rocks, the gems of the pizza map.
 On the Strip, head to The Pizzeria (a.k.a.
 “Secret Pizza”) at the Cosmopolitan of Las Vegas for late-night cravings.
 Off Strip, Settebello Pizzeria Napoletana defines perfect tear-apart pizzas.

 Bars and Lounges: Your best bet for a great cocktail?
 Herbs & Rye with its amazing Prohibition-era cocktails.
 On the Strip, go to Rosina at the Palazzo for Champagne or a secret cocktail menu, or the Chandelier Bar with its three levels wrapped in 2 million beads at the Cosmopolitan of Las Vegas.
 For beer, head to the Gateway District’s Silver Stamp or Atomic Liquors in Downtown Las Vegas.
 Consider this a decent starting point on the Essential Bars map.

 Steakhouses: It wouldn’t be Las Vegas without a steakhouse in every resort.
 Standouts include Bazaar Meat by José Andrés at the Sahara, SW Steakhouse at Wynn, Cut by Wolfgang Puck at the Palazzo, and Jean-Georges Vongerichten’s Prime at the Bellagio and Jean Georges at Aria.
 Las Vegas is one of the few cities where diners can find real Kobe beef.